 Step 2: Stay Silent and Ask for an Attorney

-Step 3: Ask for a Franklin County, MO Criminal Defense Attorney Immediately
+Step 3: Get a Franklin County, MO Criminal Defense Attorney Immediately

 - Your legal rights will be protected at every stage of the process

-- Our team can start gathering and preserving key evidence immediately in Franklin County, MO
+- We can begin gathering evidence immediately to strengthen your defense in Franklin County, MO

 Step 4: Avoid Discussing Your Franklin County, MO Case with Anyone